Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Introduction

 An important property of isolated invariant sets and the Conley index is their robustness with respect to sufficiently small perturbations.
 This means that for every isolated invariant set $S$, we can find a corresponding $S'$ in the perturbed system with an isomorphic Conley index and similar dynamical behavior.
 The stability extends further to the notion of \emph{continuation}, which allows for the identification of isolated invariant sets across parameter spaces.
 Franzosa further generalized this idea by introducing the continuation of the Morse decompositions~\cite{Franzosa1988}.
 In this paper, we build upon these concepts to study the continuation of Morse sets in a combinatorial dynamical system.

-In this study, we work within the framework of the recently developed theory of \emph{combinatorial multivector fields}~\cite{Mrozek2017, LKMW2022}, which can be viewed as a combinatorial counterpart to classical continuous vector fields.
-The theory is equipped with combinatorial analogues of various fundamental dynamical concepts, including Morse decomposition and the Conley index.
-The theory of multivector fields descends of Forman's combinatorial vector fields~\cite{Forman1998a, Forman1998b}.
+Recently Mrozek~\cite{Mrozek2017} introduced the theory of \emph{combinatorial multivector fields}, which was later generalized in~\cite{LKMW2022}.
+Throughout this paper we work within the generalized framework.
+Combinatorial multivector fields can be viewed as a combinatorial counterpart to classical continuous vector fields and admit combinatorial analogues of fundamental dynamical notions, including Morse decomposition and the Conley index.
+The theory of multivector fields is based on Forman's combinatorial vector fields~\cite{Forman1998b, Forman1998a}.
 These combinatorial frameworks have already proven effective in analyzing continuous dynamical systems~\cite{MrozekSrzednickiThorpeWanner2022, MrozekWanner2021, Woukeng2024}.
-Recently, the concept of continuation has also been adapted to combinatorial setting~\cite{DeLiMrSl2022}, introducing, in particular, the notion of \emph{combinatorial perturbation}, which enables the definition of a parameterized combinatorial dynamical system.
-It has been shown that combinatorial continuation fits naturally into the language of \emph{persistent homology}.
+Recently, the concept of continuation has also been adapted to the combinatorial setting~\cite{DeLiMrSl2022}, introducing, in particular, the notion of \emph{combinatorial perturbation}, which enables the definition of a parameterized combinatorial dynamical system.
+It has also been shown there that combinatorial continuation fits naturally into the language of \emph{persistent homology}.